pablo-vaultree/origin-backend-take-home-assignment/README.md

 docker-compose run web pytest test
 ```

-## Solution Explained
+### Solution Explained

 For resolving the problem I've brooked the problem in 3 tasks:

-- Learn some basic python, linting, frameworks and tooks
+- Learn some basic python, linting, frameworks and tools
 - Understanding problem and domain
 - Map api endpoint

-## Solution Design
+### Solution Design

 Choosed to resolve the main problem here using strategy pattern,
 fits with possible future evolution of rules, encapsulating business rules in a sctrucutred pattern, without spaghetti code.

-We have concrete InsurenceProfiles witch know how to use ScoreRuleStrategies to apply with the base score an risk profile decision.
+We have concrete InsurenceProfiles which know how to use ScoreRuleStrategies to apply with the base score an risk profile decision.